Philippine collared dove

 The Philippine collared dove (Streptopelia dusumieri) is a species of bird in the family Columbidae.
 It was formerly considered a subspecies of the island collared dove (S. bitorquata).

 The species occurs in the Philippines where it is called locally as bato-bato de collar.
 It has also been introduced into Guam and the Northern Mariana Islands, although the population on Guam has been severely reduced by introduced brown tree snakes.

 Its natural habitats are open grassland and agricultural land with trees and scrub.
 It was formerly considered a subspecies of the island collared dove.
+This species is threatened and is now rare in its native range due to interspecific competition from the Spotted dove and Red collared dove.